Jabatronic/iamjabulani/README.md

 # IAMJABULANI

 > IAMJABULANI started life as my attempt to create a statically generated portfolio/résumé site for myself built on the Nuxt framework.

-In the end it has grown into my own scaffold for rapid prototyping PWAs.
+Clone this repo and then...

 ## Build Setup